-Over the past couple of months, I’ve noticed a significant drop in my impressions, engagement, and number of new followers.
-The reason: Instagram’s 2019 Algorithm.
-Thanks to this new update, only 10% of your followers are able to see your post.
+Over the last year, I’ve noticed a significant drop in my impressions, engagement, and number of new followers.
+The reason: Instagram’s 2020 Algorithm.
+Thanks to the last few updates, only 10% of your followers are able to see your post.

-Up until this past weekend, whenever the algorithm updated, my first thought would be, “Why would Instagram hurt themselves by ruining this experience for so many users?” or “This is it for Instagram.
+Whenever the algorithm updated and engagement tanked, my first thought would be, “Why would Instagram hurt themselves by ruining this experience for so many users?” or “This is it for Instagram.
 Time to find another app”.
 However, I decided to research and understand the reasons behind the changes.
 Here’s what I discovered:

 Below are the easiest ways to keep your audience engaged:

 Odds are you’re already doing most of these, which is really great!
 The real question is: how often are you doing these?

 Fact: The more time you spend on the app keeping your followers engaged, the more Instagram will favor you.
 This means you should do a majority of these items listed above each and every day.
 Post your photos, videos, and stories daily, go live every day even if just for 2 minutes, answer your DM’s as soon as possible, and reply to comments on your latest posts immediately.

 If you aren’t doing these things daily, you will not see growth and will continue to feel the oppression of the 2020 Algorithm.

 Now that you understand the logic behind Instagram and what they expect from you as a user, let’s dive into the specific tactics you can use to grow your Instagram under the new algorithm.

 - When you post, engage/comment back within the first 60 minutes to help drive engagement.
 Not only will your followers appreciate it but Instagram will boost your post and show it to more of your followers!